-This is the opening episode of the Prime TV series celebrating 50 years of New Zealand television: from an opening night puppet show in Auckland in 1960, through to Outrageous Fortune five decades later.
-It traverses the medium's development and its major turning points (including the rise of programme-making and news, networking, colour and the arrival of TV3, Prime, NZ on Air, Sky and Māori Television) and interviews key players.
-The changing nature of the NZ living room — always with the telly in pride of place as modern hearth — is a story within a story.
+The opening episode of the Prime TV series celebrating 50 years of New Zealand television travels from an opening night puppet show in 1960, through to Outrageous Fortune five decades later.
+It traverses the medium's development and its major turning points (including the rise of programme-making and news, networking, colour and the arrival of TV3, Prime, NZ On Air, Sky and Māori Television).
+Many of the major players are interviewed.
+The changing nature of the NZ living room — always with the telly in pride of place as modern hearth — is a story within the story.

 TV personality Jaquie Brown plays (and plays up) herself for delightful comic effect in this hit TV3 satire.
 Brown plays an egomaniacal reporter looking to climb the media ladder any which way she can.
 Auckland's aspirational set: a cast of Metro social page alumni and wannabes, are skewered with self-referential glee.
 The show won Best Comedy at the 2009 Qantas Film and TV Awards.
 This episode sees Jaquie striving to exit Woman's Day's 'Plump it Hottie' section, appropriating a tampon, and performing in a celeb singalong.

 Pop Goes the Weasel was C4's twisted answer to iconic British pop quiz Never Mind the Buzzcocks, embracing a shambolic DIY approach with oversized props, lots of ribbing and an oiled up man in tights (the Weasel) handling the judging.
 It's fair to say that not every joke has aged well.
 This trans-Tasman stoush pits a young Dai Henwood and Evan Short from Concord Dawn, against Scott Owen from The Living End and a DJ called 'the Doctor'.
 Overseeing it all is quizmistress supreme, Jaquie Brown.
 Director Toa Fraser pops in to embarrass Henwood with a prank call.